We admit nine PPE students each year.

 Although a background in Mathematics is not formally required for admission, PPE applicants should have sufficient interest in, and aptitude for, mathematics to cope with the mathematical elements of the course.
-Mathematics is a particular advantage for the Economics component of the course, as well as for the first year logic course in philosophy, and for understanding theories and data in politics.
+Mathematics is a particular advantage for the Economics component of the course, as well as for the first year logic course in philosophy, and for first and second year courses in politics.

 Anyone reading PPE can expect to be taught by most of the tutors below at some point during their degree.

-Those who have read PPE here have entered a wide variety of careers, from research to work in the Civil Service, teaching, the media, finance or industry.
-Employers value a degree in PPE very highly as a preparation for a very wide number of careers.
-Former Brasenose PPEists can be found in Parliament, the Bank of England, the Treasury, the Foreign Office, international organisations, banking and finance, industry, domestic and multinational business, consultancy, teaching and academia, and the media.
-There are ambassadors, barristers, film producers, schoolteachers, writers, and university professors on all five continents.
+Former Brasenose PPEists can be found among other places in Parliament, the Bank of England, the Treasury, the Foreign Office, international organisations, banking and finance, domestic and multinational business, consultancy, teaching and academia, and the media.
+Some of them are ambassadors, barristers, film producers, schoolteachers, writers, and university professors all over the world.